polkadot-developers/knowledgebase/current/runtime/fees.md

 ### Custom Weights

 Implementing a custom weight calculation function can vary in complexity.
-Using the `SimpleDispatchInfo` struct provided by Substrate is the easiest approach.

 A weight calculation function must provide two trait implementations:

-  - [`WeightData<T>`]: To determine the weight of the dispatch.
+  - [`WeighData<T>`]: To determine the weight of the dispatch.
   - [`ClassifyDispatch<T>`]: To determine the class of the dispatch.

 Substrate then bundles the output information of the two traits into the [`DispatchInfo`] struct and provides it by implementing the [`GetDispatchInfo`] for all `Call` variants and opaque extrinsic types.
 This is used internally by the System and Executive modules; you probably won't use it.

-Both `ClassifyDispatch` and `WeightData` are generic over `T`, which gets resolved into the tuple of all dispatch arguments except for the origin.
+Both `ClassifyDispatch` and `WeighData` are generic over `T`, which gets resolved into the tuple of all dispatch arguments except for the origin.
 To demonstrate, we will craft a struct that calculates the weight as `m * len(args)` where `m` is a given multiplier and `args` is the concatenated tuple of all dispatch arguments.
 Further, the dispatch class is `Operational` if the transaction has more